innolitics/rdm/rdm/init_files/documents/software_plan.md

     Since change requests may be split up later and detailed requirements are added in an agile fashion, this activity allows minimal detail to be added to the change request.
 Sometimes even a title is sufficient.

     Unless you're the project lead, don't assign the issue to a release.
 That will be handled during sprint planning.
-If, however, you know that the issue won't be tackled in any of the current releases, feel free to add it to the icebox GitLab milestone.
+If, however, you know that the issue won't be tackled in any of the current releases, feel free to add it to the icebox GitHub milestone.

-**Outputs:** Change request in GitLab
+**Outputs:** Change request in GitHub

 **Verified by:** Not applicable